Student in Falmouth University's games academy working on digital illustrations

 Games Academy showreel 2020

-You’ll develop your knowledge of the mathematics and technology that underpins digital games; learn industry-standard game programming approaches and methodologies; and discover how to rapidly take a game from initial concept to a pitch-ready demonstration.
+On this Game Programming MSc, you’ll develop your knowledge of the mathematics and technology that underpins digital games.
+You'll learn industry-standard game programming approaches and methodologies; and discover how to rapidly take a game from initial concept to a pitch-ready demonstration.
 For your Final Major Project, you’ll also have the option to make a complete and potentially marketable game.

 By working with – and optimising – state-of-the-art, real-time interactive simulation technologies, you’ll gain the knowledge to contribute to the development of new algorithms and extensions.
 You’ll also have opportunities to contribute to ground-breaking research efforts, equipping you with the transferrable skills for the games industry as well as software engineering in many other domains.